 Combining the installation with other building work can reduce the cost of installing the system – so during a new build it’s worth enquiring about the installation of a Ground Source Heat Pump early on so that it can be easily incorporated with other work.

-The cost of a system suitable for a detached home ranges from about £12,000 to £18,000.
 The cost depends on the size of your property, energy usage, requirements and any added extras needed – for example, you may want to replace your old radiator heating system simultaneously which would of course add to the overall outlay.
+For tailored information or a bespoke quote please contact us.

 Firstly it’s important for us to sit with you and take into account your views and objectives when embarking on switching to a renewable energy source.
 We will explain the options and the process to ensure this is the best medium for you before designing a solution which fits your requirements perfectly.